James McColgan, 29, from Crayford, is a local resident and long-serving engineer at

-I started working with CCE here at Sidcup 13 years ago when I was 16 and I’ve been here ever since.
+I started working with CCEP here at Sidcup 13 years ago when I was 16 and I’ve been here ever since.
 I joined the site straight from an Advanced Modern Mechanical apprenticeship and have moved through lots of different roles to where I am today as an Asset Care Coordinator.
 I spent my first five years in apprenticeships, really getting to grips with engineering and the different skills it requires before moving to a role as a mechanical engineer.
 I then became a Team Leader before moving into my current role which I’ve been in for the past three years.

 Tell us a bit about your role and what it involves?

 In terms of what I do day to day, it’s all focused around looking after and maintaining our seven production lines.
 I usually cover two or three and assist the line operators in ensuring they’re running smoothly or, if there is a fault, helping to get it fixed and back up and running as soon as possible.
 You start to develop a sixth sense for how things should sound or feel when you walk along the line!

 The site’s incredibly well known within the local community.
 When you’re out and about and I say I work at CCEP, people know the factory.
 Everyone in some shape or form has a link with it.
 You just have to look out the windows to see how closely rooted it is within the local area.